-As of July 13, 2020, Google is now sending out notification emails to owners and managers of a GMB that gets suspended.
+As of July 13, 2020, Google is now sending out notification emails to owners and managers of a Google Business Profile that gets suspended.

 Greg Sterling wrote about the reason behind these notifications in this Search Engine Land post.

-It’s also a smart idea to do regular spot checks inside your GMB account.
+It’s also a smart idea to do regular spot checks inside your GBP account.
 Select the “Suspended” filter to review any suspended listings in your account.

 Account suspensions can be triggered by “spammy” edits via Google Maps.
 If you have enough of your edits denied and you get automatically flagged as a spammer, it will cause you to get an account suspension and the listings you manage will get suspended.
 I concluded this after talking to several users and analyzing what actions they took right before the suspension happened.
 Please see the section on avoiding suspensions (below) to see how I suggest going about editing on Google Maps to avoid suspensions like this.

-If you get an account suspension, it’s likely you will lose photos & review responses since those can’t exist without the Google My Business account.
+If you get an account suspension, it’s likely you will lose photos & review responses since those can’t exist without the Google Business Profile being claimed.

 We have found when you receive account suspensions that suspended listings in that account get suspended for all users.
 Based on a recent account suspension here are my observations: